Deatrin/dotfiles/hosts/barkeith/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-Homebrew is used to install GUI packages that we don't want to install via nix.
+Homebrew is used to install GUI packages that we don't want to install via nix becuase sometimes its hard to get spotlight to find them

 ## Use this flake